relgies/Education/Cisco/DevNet Associate/DEVASC-200-901/02 - Software Development and Design/main.md

 &nbsp;

 For this command you supply a source argument and a destination argument to indicate which file or directory you want to change and where you want to move it.
 (Moving in this case is considered the same as renaming.)
-Keep in mind that when you use this command, it also updates the index at the same time, so there is no need to issue **git add** to add teh change to Git.
+Keep in mind that when you use this command, it also updates the index at the same time, so there is no need to issue **git add** to add the change to Git.
 You can use the **-f** argument if you are trying to overwrite an existing file or directory where the same target exists.
 The following example shows how to change a filename in the same directory:

 &nbsp;